 III.
-AMENDMENTS TO AIA A201-2017 GENERAL CONDITIONS FOR AN AGREEMENT WHERE THE CONTRACT SUM IS BASED ON THE COST OF THE WORK WITH OR WITHOUT A GUARANTEED MAXIMUM PRICE
+AMENDMENTS TO AIA A232-2019 GENERAL CONDITIONS FOR AN AGREEMENT WHERE THE CONTRACT SUM IS BASED ON THE COST OF THE WORK WITH OR WITHOUT A GUARANTEED MAXIMUM PRICE

-Historically, the AIA has recommended that contracting parties use the A201 General Conditions for both stipulated sum and cost of the work contracts.
+Historically, the AIA has recommended that contracting parties use the A232 General Conditions, whether the parties chose stipulated sum or cost of the work as the payment method in A132-2019.
 During the process of updating the A102-2017 and A103-2017 Design-Bid-Build Cost of the Work Agreements, and updating the 2019 Construction Manager as Constructor Agreements, the AIA performed a detailed analysis of the interaction between, and coordination of, an agreement where the contract sum is based on the Cost of the Work, with or without a Guaranteed Maximum Price, and the A201-2017 General Conditions.
 Through this exercise, the AIA determined that under certain circumstances, edits could be made to the standard A201 text that would clarify or more closely align the cost of the work concepts with A201 language.
-These edits, together with an explanation of the rationale for the edits, are set forth below.
-If you chose to make these edits, we recommend that you consider incorporating all of the edits into A201 based upon the needs of the project.
-Notwithstanding, we believe an unedited A201 General Conditions continues to work in the context of the Design-Bid-Build Cost of the Work documents and the Construction Manager as Constructor documents.
+These edits are also applicable to A232-2019.
+The edits, together with an explanation of the rationale for the edits, are set forth below.
+If you chose to make these edits, we recommend that you consider incorporating all of the edits into A232 based upon the needs of the project.
+Notwithstanding, we believe an unedited A232 General Conditions continues to work in the context of the A132-2019 Owner-Construction Manager as Adviser Agreement.